BestTimesToVisit.com Logo

 Getting Around Toledo, Spain

-Toledo's historic center is a UNESCO World Heritage site and is best explored on foot.
-Its narrow, winding streets are a delight to discover, and many of the main attractions are within walking distance of each other.
+Toledo's historic core is a UNESCO World Heritage site and is best explored on foot.
+Its narrow, winding streets are not designed for cars, and walking allows you to discover hidden plazas and breathtaking viewpoints.

 Taxis